hyperoslo/Whisper/README.md

 ## Usage

-The usage of the component is so simple, you just create a message in the case of Whisper, an announcement in the case of a Shout or a Murmur in the case of a Whistle, it's done like this:
+The usage of the component is so simple, you just create a message in the case of Whisper, an announcement in the case of a Shout or a Murmur in the case of a Whistle.
+Because there maybe conflict with `show` from `UIViewController`, you need to explicitly use `Whisper` namespace to call `show`

 ##### For a Whisper: